 2. Lack of native support for semi-structured data: Using data types such as JSON, XML, and Avro is a huge challenge if the open-source solution doesn’t natively support semi-structured data.
 This forces data engineering teams to build and maintain complex data pipelines.

 3. Maintenance: While development teams should spend their time writing and developing analytics applications, open-source solutions require overhead in the form of frequent upgrades and maintenance.
 As a result, developers end up dealing with system maintenance instead of coding.

 4. Expertise: The use of open-source tools requires specific skills that may not exist within an organization.
 As a result, companies need to hire more resources, which can be challenging to find and expensive to acquire.

-Given the inherent risks of "free" software and tools mentioned above, data engineers and application developers need to leverage a cloud data platform, which provides what is needed to build and run modern analytics applications and deliver value to end customers.
-With a cloud data platform as the dev stack, all of the features needed to develop and scale modern data analytics apps are built into the architecture from the ground up, including unlimited scalability, concurrency, and instant elasticity.
+Given the inherent risks of "free" software and tools mentioned above, data engineers and application developers need to leverage the Data Cloud, which provides what is needed to build and run modern analytics applications and deliver value to end customers.
+With the dev stack inside the Data Cloud, all of the features needed to develop and scale modern data analytics apps are built into the architecture from the ground up, including unlimited scalability, concurrency, and instant elasticity.

 Snowflake for SQL Development